 Equality objectives - specific, measurable Rationale Links to other key documents Progress over time To accelerate progress between for those learners with specific learning difficulties in Literacy and maths (SpLD) and those non-SEND learners through Quality First Teaching. (this should be related to outcomes for a small pupil grouping in your school, as set out in section B above) There is a growing number of pupils with SEND who have or are in the process of being diagnosed with specific learning difficulties in Literacy or Maths.
 Typically, these are dyslexia or dyscalculia.
-There is little external provision or support for children with SpLD, and the main focus is through quality first teaching and classroom adjustments as necessary (such as use of coloured overlays, overlearning and use of writing frames etc.) Because of other high levels of SEND need within the academy, some children with SpLD may be at risk of falling behind because their progress and support is not closely monitored and not enough is done to support the closing of their achievement gap. • SDP 19-20 • SES 19-20 • SEN register This target will be reviewed in September 2020.
-Strategies to be implemented: • Whole-staff training and resources to support those pupils with SpLD • SENCo monitoring of children with SpLD • Use of Cognition and Learning SEN team within Local Authority • Use of Specialist Teaching Service (STS) to provide further strategies and support
+There is little external provision or support for children with SpLD, and the main focus is through quality first teaching and classroom adjustments as necessary (such as use of coloured overlays, overlearning and use of writing frames etc.) Because of other high levels of SEND need within the academy, some children with SpLD may be at risk of falling behind because their progress and support is not closely monitored and not enough is done to support the closing of their achievement gap. • SDP 20-21 • SES 21-21 • SEN register Strategies to be implemented: Whole staff training and resources to support those pupils with SpLD SENCo monitoring of children with SpLD Use of Cognition and Learning SEN team within Local Authority Use of Specialist Teaching Service (STS) to provide further strategies and support Overall, good progress has been made with this objective, in the time given during 2019/2020 when the school was shut between April and June and in 2020/2021 when the school was shut between January and March.
+Key points to note of outcomes so far: Cognition and learning team has been used to support individual children across the school with strategies and support, which has also benefited other children with good practice Training has been providing for education-based staff to support those pupils with SpLD, through interventions, whole-class teaching strategies and personalised in-class support where necessary Monitoring demonstrates that a greater number of pupils are accessing quality first teaching who experience SpLD using the additional resources and adjustments implemented.
+Monitoring demonstrates that learners with SpLD are able to make better progress with adjustments to their quality first teaching, leading to improved outcomes for this group of pupils overall.
+This target will continue into the new academic year to allow further time for progress and impact.